moshriguez/drum-machine-backend/README.md

 [x] Press play to hear the drum loop
 [x] Click on a button to select an individual drum
-[x] Drum machine user interface will have an options section that will be reused for each drum [] Using the options section, users will be able to:
+[x] Drum machine user interface will have an options section that will be reused for each drum [x] Using the options section, users will be able to:
     [x] Change the pattern for each instrument
     [x] Change the volume for each instrument
     [x] Change the tempo for the drum loop
-    [x] Play button becomes the stop button during playback and stops the loop when clicked [] Click save to give the beat a name, description and persist the data to the DB [] Beat will have presence and uniqueness validation for a given user [] Each instrument will have its own save button to save the beat-pad [x] View their personal profile page
+    [x] Play button becomes the stop button during playback and stops the loop when clicked [x] Click save to give the beat a name, description and persist the data to the DB [x] Beat will have presence and uniqueness validation for a given user [x] Each instrument will have its own save button to save the beat-pad [x]  Comments on a beat
+[x]  View all comments on a beat
+[x] View their personal profile page
     [x] Contains bio
     [x] Saved beats and links to them